 Performing Arts: Theatre Education Acting BA

-The audition plays an important role in the admission decision.
+Your audition plays a primary role in your admission decision.
 It gives us the opportunity to evaluate your talent and potential, and determine if you would be compatible with our program.

-Please prepare a single two- to three-minute monologue from a contemporary play.
-We are not assessing your performance for range or versatility, but rather, looking for honesty and a strong commitment to what you are doing.
-Choose something that is important to you and try to make us feel and understand what you are sharing with us.
-At the audition itself, you may be asked to work on this piece improvisationally, so be sure to have memorized your monologue through exploration rather than by rote.
+Please prepare two 2-3 minute contrasting monologues from two contemporary plays.
+Choose pieces that are important to you; we are looking for honesty and a strong commitment to what you are doing.
+At the audition itself, you may be asked to work on your pieces improvisationally, so be sure to have memorized your monologues through exploration rather than by rote.

 The Audition Day